 He thought about his discovery of a drawer filled with empty pill bottles in Bridgette's apartment earlier that afternoon.
 Ben checked his watch.
 God, had it really only been a handful of hours ago that brash, opinionated, effervescent Bridgette had explained to him in a brittle voice that she just needed a bit of help to get her little problem straightened out?

 "I've got it under control," Ben said, trotting to catch up.
 Why was he bothering trying to explain this to a stranger who'd practically broken into his apartment, anyway?
 "And I don't remember saying you could-" he began, skidding to a halt before he ran into the guy's broad back.
 The other man hovered in the doorway, avoiding the growing puddle on the floor.

 "Shit."
-Ben shouldered past him, cringing as his feet splashed in tepid water from the overflowing clawfoot tub.
-"Dammit, Bridge!"
+Ben shouldered past him, cringing as his feet splashed in tepid water from the overflowing tub.
+"Dammit, Bridgette!"

 The shout seemed to rouse his girlfriend from her newfound slouch in one of the bathroom's drier sections, but she only had eyes for the man still standing in the doorway.
 "Davey!"
-Her bright smile was somewhat dimmed by the fact that she was sitting on the toilet, hunched over a plastic wastebasket in her lap.
-Her filthy jeans hung on for dear life around one ankle.
-"You're-" she said, swallowing in a way that made Ben feel sympathy queasiness.
+Her bright smile was somewhat dimmed by the fact that she was sitting on the toilet, hunched over a plastic wastebasket.
+Her jeans hung on for dear life around one ankle.
+"You're-" she swallowed in a way that made Ben feel sympathy queasiness.
 "You're a sight for sore eyes."

 Ben felt his mouth hanging open.
 He understood that these two had history, but it was like he wasn't even in the room.
 "Hello?
 Boyfriend?
 Standing right here?"